 Manali- A hill-station that I have carefully avoided all my life, even when almost the entire of Delhi treats it like its weekend-getaway.
 (Or maybe, because it is so).
-Until it was totally unavoidable.
+Until it was totally unavoidable; Old Manali was the group’s stopover for our Spiti Trip.

 For whatever reasons of its own, my mind had a lot many presumptions about the place.
 I always felt that Manali was a city where only touristy honeymooners hung out.
 Having grown-up on an over-dose of Nainital, I now, on purpose, steer clear of any such place.
 Even before going for a cycling event in Jibhi, I made sure to figure out how touristy/non-touristy the entire itinerary was.
 It, for sure, was fun!
 And non-touristy.

 I booked myself for a trip to Spiti and was informed that the trip was scheduled to commence from Manali.
 While others from the travel-group reached Manali well in advance to explore the place, I reached with as less time at hand, as I could manage.
 While we were free to stay anywhere, for the sake of convenience, most of us stayed at Drifter’s Inn.
-I finally finalized this place after much dilly-dallying on my part, more so, because it was ‘recommended’ by the company that booked me for the trip.
-How I am skeptical to anybody suggesting me anything on their own, is a story for another day.
+I finally finalized this place after much dilly-dallying on my part, more so, because it was ‘highly recommended’ by the company that I booked my trip through.
+How I am skeptical about anybody suggesting me anything on their own, is a story for another day.
 (I am working on this trait of mine, by the way).

 Yeah!
 So, with the place I was going to stay at sorted out (sort of, I hadn’t booked it or anything), I set on my journey from Delhi.
 Nishant Singh (the owner of Drifter’s Inn) could have very well asked me to get lost since I hadn’t made any bookings etc, but he was too kind to do that.
 And the group for the Spiti-tour was an equally chilled out bunch.
 They said “aaja aaja, dekh lenge”, (come, we’ll work out your stay somehow).
 Mind you, I hadn’t met anyone of them ever in my life!